revanth102938/auction1/README.md

 ## Technology Stack

-AuctionMainDev is built using modern web technologies, including:
+AuctionIt is built using modern web technologies, including:

 - **Frontend:** React.js for a responsive and interactive user interface.
 - **Backend:** Node.js and Express.js for handling API requests and business logic.